HERC Conferences and Seminar Series

 In this seminar, Professor John Field drew on data from across Europe to examine patterns of social mobility and the impact of higher education on the life chances of ‘non-traditional’ students after they complete their studies.
 A response was given by Dr Anne Looney, Dean of the DCU Institute of Education, and recently Interim CEO of the Higher Education Authority in Ireland (photo on the right).

-John Field is Adjunct Professor in HERC and Emeritus Professor in the School of Education, University of Stirling.
+John Field is Adjunct Professor in HERC and Emeritus Professor in the School of Education, University of Stirling (photo below).
 Between 2002 and 2007, he was Deputy Principal (Research) leading the REF (Research Excellence Framework) strategy for Stirling.
-Previous positions include Professor and Director of Continuing Education at Warwick University and Director of Continuing Education, University of Ulster (photo on the left).
+Previous positions include Professor and Director of Continuing Education at Warwick University and Director of Continuing Education, University of Ulster.

 Professor Field has a long-standing interest and involvement in lifelong learning and extensive engagement with research and policy activities at national and international levels.
 He is author or editor of 9 books and over 200 chapters, papers and articles, including Lifelong Learning and the New Educational Order (first published in 2000 and now in its 3rd edition).